kanai6344/timer/README.md

 2. Click "Start" to begin the timer
 3. Work until the timer completes (you'll hear a sound)
 4. Take a break during the break session
-5. The timer will automatically switch between work and break sessions

 ## Customization